-In addition to the market evaluation studies identified above, two additional evaluation activities are currently underway as follows:
+In addition to the market evaluation studies identified above, two additional evaluation activities were recently completed as follows:

-- 1. A statewide market assessment is being performed to assess the technical, economic and market potential of energy efficiency and renewable energy technologies.
-KEMA Xenergy is performing the assessment for energy efficiency technologies and Navigant Consulting is performing the assessment for renewable energy technologies.
-A final report is due by July 31, 2004. - 2.
+- A statewide market assessment was performed to assess the technical, economic and market potential of energy efficiency, distributed generation and renewable energy technologies.
+KEMA Xenergy performed the assessment for energy efficiency technologies and Navigant Consulting performed the assessment for renewable energy technologies. - 2.
 A process evaluation of the renewable energy programs is being performed by Aspen Systems Corporation.
 The main objective of the process evaluation is to assess the systems, processes and procedures for program management, financial management and quality control.
-The final report is due in September 2004.
+The final report is due in October 2004.